miaxu-src/miaxu-src.github.io/_posts/2021-01-04-variadic-macros-in-C.md

 ---
+category: program
 ---

-In a recent project, I need to declare a macro that accepts a variable number of arguments.
-This kind of macro is called <em>variadic</em>.

-To achieve this goal, one can use the syntax like this:
+If a macro expects to accept a variable number of arguments, one can use the syntax below:

 ```c
 #define DBG_PRINT(...) fprintf(stderr, __VA_ARGS__)
 DBG_PRINT("This is my %d-th birthday!", 20);
 ```

-What happens above is that during the pre-processing, the identifier `__VA_ARGS__` in the macro body will be replaced by all the tokens, <em>including any commas</em>, inside the DBG_PRINT's curly brackets.
+This kind of macro is called <em>variadic</em>.
+What happens above is that during the pre-processing, the identifier `__VA_ARGS__` in the macro body will be replaced by all the tokens, <em>including any commas</em>, inside the `DBG_PRINT`'s curly brackets.
 One can also use a name for the variable argument instead of `__VA_ARGS__`.
 For example,

 ```c
 #define DBG_PRINT(args...) fprintf(stderr, args)